MemCollab: Cross-Model Memory Collaboration via Contrastive Trajectory Distillation: Experiments

-Table~\ref{tab:7b_results} reports results for agents within the same model family (Qwen-2.5) on different tasks.
+Table~\ref{tab:7b_results} reports results for agents instantiated with within the same backbone model family (Qwen-2.5) across different tasks, with variance reported in Appendix~\ref{appendix:variance}.
+Additional results across model families, scale regimes, and task settings are provided in Appendix~\ref{appendix:model_generalization}.
+The results on agentic planning task are provided in Appendix~\ref{sec:planning}

-\textbf{Contrastive memory learning effectively transfers reasoning capability from larger models to smaller ones.} When equipped with \ourmethod, the smaller model achieves substantial gains across all benchmarks, improving from 52.2\% to 67.0\% on MATH500 and from 47.9\% to 57.6\% on MBPP, approaching or even surpassing the performance of stronger baselines.
-These improvements indicate that contrast-derived memory across agents captures transferable guidance for agent reasoning rather than model-specific behaviors.
+\textbf{Cross-model memory helps smaller-model-based agents benefit from larger-model trajectories.} When equipped with \ourmethod, the agent using the smaller backbone model achieves substantial gains across all benchmarks, improving from 52.2\% to 67.0\% on MATH500 and from 47.9\% to 57.6\% on MBPP, approaching or even surpassing stronger baselines.
+These improvements indicate that contrast-derived memory captures transferable reasoning guidance across backbone models, rather than preserving model-specific behaviors.

-\textbf{Contrastive memory benefits both weaker and stronger models.} For the 32B model, \ourmethod consistently improves performance over the vanilla setting, achieving the highest accuracy on MATH500 (73.8\%), GSM8K (93.6\%), and MBPP (64.3\%).
-This demonstrates that collaborative memory does not merely compensate for weaker agents, but also enhances stronger agents by reducing systematic reasoning and tool-usage errors.
+\textbf{Contrastive memory benefits both weaker- and stronger-model-based agents.} For the Qwen2.5-32B-based agent, \ourmethod consistently improves performance over the vanilla setting, achieving the highest accuracy on MATH500 (73.8\%), GSM8K (93.6\%), and MBPP (64.3\%).
+This demonstrates that collaborative memory does not merely compensate for weaker agents, but also enhances agents built on stronger backbone models by reducing systematic reasoning and tool-usage errors.

+\textbf{Direct cross-model memory transfer can degrade performance.} Using memory distilled solely from trajectories generated by the 32B-based agent (\textit{w/ Memory (32B)}) degrades the performance of the 7B-based agent on MATH500 (50.6\% vs.\ 52.2\%) and HumanEval (34.1\% vs.\ 42.7\%), highlighting the limitations of naively reusing memory across agents instantiated with different backbone models.
+In contrast, self-contrast memory yields partial improvements, but remains inferior to \ourmethod, underscoring the importance of cross-model contrast for filtering out model-specific biases while preserving reusable reasoning invariants.